 Basic Interior Paint Maintenance

 Few homeowners think about their paint until they want new colors.
-However, interior paint may need some regularly scheduled attention.
+However, in the meantime, your interior paint may need some regularly scheduled attention.
 Here are tips for maintaining paint, reducing maintenance needs and staying safe around lead paint.

 How to Maintain Existing Paint

 Moisture can warp or ruin paint and underlying drywall.
 It can also attract dangerous mold.
 Ventilate properly and avoid getting paint wet beyond a quick wipe with a damp rag for cleaning.

 Check for cracks and peeling in your paint.
 You may need to touch up the paint job after your initial 12 months in a newly constructed home.
 Settling often occurs and creates small cracks, but it should no longer be an issue after the first year.
 Cracks from settling are most likely to appear around door and window frames.
 The cracks are likely in the drywall, and they need to be mudded and fixed before repainting.
 Otherwise the cracks will return.